 Selecting the Meat

-Remember, you can always ask the butcher in your supermarket for help selecting a cut for pot roast.
+Common cuts used for pot roast include chuck, brisket, top round, bottom round, and rump.
+You can always ask the butcher in your supermarket for help selecting a cut for pot roast.

-And, always buy more meat than you think you will need.
+Always buy more meat than you think you will need.
 Leftover pot roast makes for some tasty sandwiches the next day.
 Generally, you will get two to three servings out of a pound of boneless roast, and two servings from a pound of bone-in roast.

 How to Cook Pot Roast

-- Veggie add-ons: Vegetables should be added right at the beginning when you are cooking in the crockpot.
+Add vegetables to the meat and you have a complete one-pot meal.
+Potatoes, carrots, onions, and mushrooms are typical additions, but you can get creative.
+Vegetables should be added right at the beginning when you are cooking in the crockpot.
 For oven pot roast, add vegetables about one hour before the meat is done.